Screen time for teenagers: part of a balanced and healthy lifestyle

 6. Avoid screen time before bed

 Using screens before bed can affect how quickly your child falls asleep.
-If your child avoids mobile phones, tablets, computer screens or TV in the hour before bed, she’s likely to get to sleep more quickly.
+If your child avoids mobile phones, tablets, computer screens or TV in the hour before bed, your child is likely to get to sleep more quickly.

 Read more about teenage sleep.